 Many people consider the Desert Bighorn sheep (ovis canadencis nelsoni or o.c.mexicana) to be an icon of the western deserts and canyons.
-There are several different varieties of Bighorn sheep, including the Rocky Mountain and Sierra types.
-All of them are muscular, solid animals, with legendary rock climbing abilities.
-All bighorn rams have heavy curving horns, while the ewes have shorter, slenderer versions.
+There are several varieties of Bighorn sheep, including the Rocky Mountain and Sierra.
+All of them are muscular, solid animals, with legendary rock-climbing abilities.
+All bighorn rams have heavy curving horns, while the ewes have shorter, slender versions.
 These horns are not shed, are constructed of the same hard material as human fingernails.

-Many desert animals, including the Bighorn Sheep, are crepuscular, meaning they are active in the early morning and again in the evening.
-Count yourself very fortunate to see one of these shy sheep of the Sonoran Desert.
+Many desert animals, including the Bighorn sheep, are crepuscular, meaning they are active in the early morning and again in the evening.
+Count yourself fortunate to see one of these shy sheep of the Sonoran Desert.

-The Tohono O’odam people and also the Mexican people, among other local cultures, have developed a fascinating and ancient relationship with the Desert Bighorn that is based on mutual respect and trust.
+The Tohono O’odham, Mexican people, and other local cultures, have developed a fascinating and ancient relationship with the Desert Bighorn that is based on mutual respect and trust.
 For more on this, read Counting Sheep: 20 Ways of Seeing Desert Bighorn, edited by Gary Paul Nabhan.

-If you are an armchair wildlife biologist, and are interested in learning more about the Desert Bighorn, try delving into The Desert Bighorn: Its Life History, Ecology, and Management by Gale Monson and Lowell Sumner.
+If you are interested in learning more about the Desert Bighorn, try delving into The Desert Bighorn: Its Life History, Ecology, and Management by Gale Monson and Lowell Sumner.